 2 Blue Ridge ParkwayWestern North CarolinaSee on map

 The Blue Ridge Parkway offers one of the most scenic drives in the country.
-Thanks to five campgrounds along its North Carolina run, motoring tourists never have to leave the scenic highway.
+Thanks to several campgrounds along its North Carolina run, motoring tourists never have to leave the scenic highway.
 Each stop offers not only rest from the road, but good adventure as well.
 At Doughton Park, explore the 30-mile trail network (the largest along the Parkway).
 Price Park offers a beginner-friendly hike around its namesake lake.
 Linville Falls is at the headwaters of Linville Gorge, one of the wildest spots in the East.
 Crabtree Falls offers solitude and a short hike to its namesake falls.
 And Mount Pisgah sits atop the Blue Ridge, offering long-sleeve hiking even in summer.

 3 Cape Hatteras National Seashore